How to Feel More Centered When Stressful Situations Seem Unavoidable

-From psyching yourself up to mask up and head into a grocery store to watching the debates and figuring out your plan to vote, tasks that once seemed run-of-the-mill could cause you to experience acute stress.
+From psyching yourself up to mask up and head into a grocery store to watching the debates and figuring out your plan to vote, tasks that once seemed run-of-the-mill could cause you to experience short-term stress.

-Here’s what you need to know about this particular type of stress and how CBD can help.
+CBD and Situational StressHere’s what you need to know about this particular type of stress and how CBD can help.

-The acute stress response
+The short-term stress response

 When short-term stress becomes long-termThat spike of adrenaline and cortisol produced by the brain and adrenal glands happens every time we encounter a stressful situation, says Haley Hansen, Equilibria Dosage Specialist.
 And this is particularly concerning, given just how often those stressful situations are popping up this year.
 After all, an ongoing flood of adrenaline and cortisol can wreak havoc on our body, says Hansen.
 In short, the body’s processes, which are affected by the stress response, can become impaired.
 Putting you at risk of a bevy of health concerns from digestive problems to sleep problems and memory impairment.

-While it’s not possible to hit pause on the barrage of acute stressors we’re currently facing, CBD can help to directly combat cortisol, says Hansen.
+How CBD can helpWhile it’s not possible to hit pause on the barrage of stressors we’re currently facing, CBD can help to directly combat cortisol, says Hansen.
 In fact, research has found that it can interfere with the secretion of the stress hormone.
 In turn, reducing the amount circulating in the blood.
 At the same time, CBD will support stores of the body’s own natural endocannabinoid anandamide, which can be compromised by stress, notes Hansen.
 Nicknamed the “bliss” molecule, anandamide is produced when you work up a satisfying sweat at the gym or eat chocolate.

 In turn, it’s tougher to fall into ‘crisis mode,’ explains Hansen.
 “In fact, many women report that CBD helps them ‘feel like they have a longer fuse’ and ‘aren’t so triggered by everyday stressors,’” she notes.
 “How helpful during 2020!”